 - Western food in Tokyo – Luke’s Lobster Shinjuku

-There are still many more Tokyo best food and restaurants that awaiting you to discover!
+There are still many more of Tokyo’s best food and restaurants awaiting you to discover!

-Tokyo is best known for its sushi, ramen and izakaya.
-It is the top best foods to eat when you visit Tokyo.
+Tokyo is best known for its sushi, ramen, and izakaya.
+It is the top best food to eat when you visit Tokyo.

 The meal prices in Tokyo can vary and the average meal price in Tokyo normally costs about ¥1,500 per person.
 While there is no upper limit when comes to a high-class restaurant.
 Besides, expected the dinner price will be more experience than lunch.